Aaron-Bird/BoostNote-Legacy/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (Change that fixed an issue)
 - [ ] Breaking change (Change that can cause existing functionality to change)
-- [ ] Improvement (Change that improve the code.
+- [ ] Improvement (Change that improves the code.
 Maybe performance or development improvement)
-- [ ] Feature (Change that add new functionality)
+- [ ] Feature (Change that adds new functionality)
-- [ ] Documentation change (Change that modify documentation.
+- [ ] Documentation change (Change that modifies documentation.
 Maybe typo fixes)

 # Checklist:

-- [ ] My code follow the project code style
+- [ ] My code follows the project code style
 - [ ] I have written test for my code and it has been tested
-- [ ] All existing tests has been passed
+- [ ] All existing tests have been passed
-- [ ] I have attached a screenshot / video to visualize my change if possible
+- [ ] I have attached a screenshot/video to visualize my change if possible